jfrog/jfrog-cli/README.md

 #### Maven tests
 ##### Requirements
-* The *M2_HOME* environment variable should be set to the local maven installation path.

 * The *java* executable should be included as part of the *PATH* environment variable.
 Alternatively, set the *JAVA_HOME* environment variable.

 ##### Limitation